1. How much disk space I can use?

 3. I need scratch space.

-Write to email@example.com asking for space on the scratch filesystem, specifying the reason why you need it.
-A directory named after your username will be created under /SCRATCH or /work1.
+Write to firstname.lastname@example.org asking for space on the scratch filesystem, specifying the reason why you need it.
+A directory named after your username will be created under /work1 or /work3.
 Please read the readme.txt file, in the relevant scratch directory, before starting using it.
 There is no quota on either scratch filesystem, but the performance of the programs that use scratch degrades when there is not enough free space.
 So delete old or unnecessary files, and remember that scratch areas are NOT backed up.

-4. How can I know how much /SCRATCH /work1 disk space I’m currently using?
+4. How can I know how much disk space I’m currently using on scratch?

 Open a terminal, and run the relevant command: